10 Materials and waste emission factors

 10.2 Construction materials

-In June 2023, BRANZ published version 3 of its CO2NSTRUCT dataset1.
+In June 2023, the Building Research Association of New Zealand (BRANZ) published its National Embodied Carbon Repository (NECO2) dataset1.
 These emissions are indirect (Scope 3) if the entity does not own or control the facilities making the materials.

-The CO2NSTRUCT dataset takes emission factors from EPDs for construction products and is regularly updated.
+The NECO2 dataset takes emission factors from Environmental Product Declarations (EPDs) for construction products and is regularly updated.
 Users could also check the EPD Australasia platform2 for any interim updates to emission factors.

 Other useful sources for construction emission factors include the Waka Kotahi New Zealand Transport Agency’s Project Emissions Estimation Tool (PEET),3 which can be used to estimate GHG emissions in the early stages of a land transport infrastructure project.